kostaman/LED_Matrix-1/Configuration.md

 ### Mapping
 ### Color Depth
 ## Daemon
 The daemon needs to be configured with a configuration file.
 Multiple channels are supported now.
-Each channel requires eight parameters.
+Each channel requires seven parameters.

 Note two threads are used per channel.